Handling of Deviations SOP

 Such planned deviation shall be properly reported, assessed/evaluated for its impact on product quality, process performance, or GMPs.

-Any personnel from the concerned department shall initiate the “Planned Deviation Format” by detailing the reason for deviation as per Annexure I.
+Any personnel from the concerned department shall initiate the “Planned Deviation Format” by detailing the reason for the deviation.

 After review by Plant Head, the proposal shall be forwarded to QA for review and approval.